slarmoo/.github/profile/html/input/input.md

 1. Add an additional radio button.
 1. Change the color input to default to red.

-When you are done submit your CodePen URL to the Canvas assignment.
+_If assignment submission is required for this section of the course_: Submit your CodePen URL to the Canvas assignment.